For an introduction to syncing fonts from Typekit, see Sync fonts to your desktop.

 The Creative Cloud desktop application must be running in the background on your computer for the synced fonts to be available.
 If the software isn't running or you have signed out, the synced fonts will be temporarily unavailable.

-Make sure that you are signed in to the Creative Cloud desktop application with the same Adobe ID that you use for Typekit.
-The account information is at the top of the Creative Cloud desktop application; click your profile picture to reveal the account details.
+Make sure that you are signed in to Creative Cloud with the same Adobe ID that you use for Typekit.
+Your account information is at the top of the Creative Cloud desktop application; click your profile picture to reveal the account details.

 To switch to a different account, click Sign Out.
-After you have signed out, you will see the option to sign in with your Adobe ID and password.
+After you are signed out, you will see the option to sign in with another Adobe ID.

 Occasionally a font may fail to download or there may be a conflict with a font already installed on your computer.
 In either case, an error message is displayed with information on how to resolve the problem.

-If your fonts have not synced, try turning off font sync in the Creative Cloud desktop application, wait a moment, and then turn it back on.
+If your fonts have not synced, try turning off font sync in Creative Cloud, wait a moment, and then turn it back on.
 Open the menu from the three dots at the top of the Creative Cloud desktop application.
 Choose Preferences > Creative Cloud > Fonts, and then deselect Typekit Sync to turn off font sync.

-Signing out of Creative Cloud and restarting the computer will stop any sync processes that may not be running correctly and start new ones.
+Signing out of Creative Cloud and restarting the computer stops any sync processes that may not be running correctly and starts new ones.

-Your network proxy or firewall may block access to the domains required for font sync.
-Here is a list of required domains; port 443 also needs to be open.
+Here is a list of the required domains; port 443 also needs to be open.

 - Choose Go > Go To Folder.